 I honestly had no idea what to expect.
 We worked so hard on this project in the GEORGIA heat and in the elements.
 I was thrilled to learn that people liked the show … that people LOVED! the show.

 What is the most difficult aspect when creating a zombie?

 In SEASON 1, we were in the city.
-The colors were more vibrant and people were dressed in suits and work attire.
-SEASON 2 was a transition was from CITY to COUNTRY, so I introduced farm like attire and changed the color palette.
+The colours were more vibrant and people were dressed in suits and work attire.
+SEASON 2 was a transition was from CITY to COUNTRY, so I introduced farm like attire and changed the colour palette.
 I drew inspiration from the COVERS of the graphic novels.
 By SEASON 3, we realized that the walkers form herds, so I started using a camouflaged earthy tone on all the walker clusters surrounding the prison.
 In season 4 there are more ‘survivor’ type walkers.
-If a walker is in a suit and tie, it has been dead for a while and would be more tattered and moldy.
+If a walker is in a suit and tie, it has been dead for a while and would be more tattered and mouldy.